TyGBenjamin/GoldenGiantsBACKUP/README.md

 - Project Description: A website where users can go to to translate languages

 - User Story:
-As a user, I want to be able to go onto this website and in the search box type in sentences or just words and translate them to a specific languege.
-A picture will show
+As a USER, I want to be able to go onto this website where I can select a language to have whatever word or sentance typed in English translated to.
+When I type text into the input that text will be translated into the chosen language selected and shown on the webpage.

-- Groundwo
-k Cards
+Framework - Materialize Cards

-- APIs: Google Translate & Groundwork
+- APIs: libretranslate, Materialize, Google Fonts

 - Task Breakdown:
-    - John: Repo owner, css framework
+    - John: Repo owner, Css & Framework
-    - Tyler: Google Translate api
+    - Tyler: Javascript
-    - Ronald: Pictures/images
+    - Ronald: Assistance with Css & style

  # French, Arabic, Spanish